 -It also has the potent antioxidant, resveratrol, which can bypass the blood-brain walls, by mimicking the natural cells in your brain and enter the central nervous system without trouble.
 It acts something like a kick-ass headache reliever and protection from neurodegenerative disorders.

--A Professor of Medicine in Harvard, Norman Hollenberg, did a field research of how the Kuna people of Panama consume about 40 cups of cocoa in a week, and have proven to show a lower than 10% risk for heart diseases, cancer and even diabetes, which is what plagues the more contemporary West.
+-A Professor of Medicine in Harvard, Norman Hollenberg, did a field research of how the Kuna people of Panama consume about 40 cups of cocoa in a week, and have

 -It is also said to help with smoothening blood flow, blood vessels and can reduce risk of cardiovascular disease and stroke by around 30%